2025 Convention Agenda

 KONL Immediate Past President

-- Participants will describe the work of the American Organization for Nursing Leadership (AONL) workforce committee and discuss best practices and innovative strategies with the goal of creating sustainable work environments and support needed to empower nurses.
+- Describe the work of the AONL workforce committee and discuss best practices and innovative strategies with the goal of creating sustainable work environments and support needed to empower nurses

-- Participants will understand the factors associated with determining and rightsizing nurse manager span of accountability.
-Using the AONL assessment tool, participants will be able to evaluate if the SOC needs to be adjusted to ensure nurse manager success.
+- Understand the factors associated with determining and rightsizing nurse manager span of accountability.
+Using the AONL assessment tool, participants will be able to evaluate if the SOC needs to be adjusted to ensure nurse manager success

-- Participants will describe how the value of the nurse leader/finance business partner relationship and learn how the ROI Calculator will assist to justify an investment in resources while providing expected outcomes and accountability measures.
+- Describe the value of the nurse leader/finance business partner relationship and learn how the ROI Calculator will assist to justify an investment in resources while providing expected outcomes and accountability measures

 KAHA